Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 What I'm suggesting here is that I typically express 66% downforce at my rear wheel via the throttle and 33% to the front during peak acceleration from an apex out of a corner.
 These aren't exact figures (quite likely off in fact).
 They're just sort of ... felt.

 New attendees wouldn't do this.
-Without prior knowledge, their communal goal is 50/50 as is announced by the classroom instructor.
+Without prior knowledge, the classroom instructor announces their communal goal as 50/50.
 To this day, I still blush for having made my opinion known (lots of students turning heads, looking at me strangely).

 Sessions 5/6